-Here are a few of my favorite uses of The Ginger People products for athletes:
+Here are a few of my favourite uses of The Ginger People products for athletes:

-• To rehydrate and re-energize after a workout, mix a Ginger Rescue Ginger Shot (coming soon to Australia) with cold water and a dash of Himalayan sea salt.
-(To reap the benefits of both ginger and turmeric, use the Wild Turmeric flavor, coming soon to Australia.)
+- To rehydrate and re-energise after a workout, mix The Ginger People® – Ginger Shots with cold water and a dash of Himalayan sea salt.
+(To reap the benefits of both ginger and turmeric, use the Wild Turmeric flavor.)

 - Ginger Juice and Minced Ginger are pantry staples – ideal for blending into a post-exercise protein shake.

 - Turmeric Gingerade can be enjoyed warm or cold for a soothing or refreshing beverage post-workout.

 Alexandra Rothwell Kelly is a Registered Dietitian with a Masters in Public Health, currently residing in San Francisco.
 She received her undergraduate degree from New York University and completed her graduate studies at Mount Sinai.
 Alexandra has several years of experience in oncology nutrition at the Tisch Cancer Institute in New York and has performed clinical research in integrative medicine and health technology.
 She conducts individualized nutrition and lifestyle counseling with a focus on general wellness, chronic disease prevention and cancer survivorship.